We are very happy to have our very own Naturopath, Nicola Simpson joining us at AlkaWay.

 On the other hand, high fat, low carb (and therefore low fructose and fructans) diets have shown specific health benefits quite separate from the benefits of fruit and vegetables.
 What no one seems to be able to measure is how many enzymes we need.
 So the argument for more enzymes becomes statistically meaningless until we get hard data.

 We sell the Angel juicer and have seen real results from people who have reported various improvements in long-standing health conditions.
-Over the years we have come to realise that everyone is unique and that for every person who reports a health improvement there is an unknown number who do not.
+Over the years we have come to realise that everyone is unique and that for every person who reports a health improvement, there is an unknown number who do not.
 Given that some people have a diet obviously lacking in a full range of minerals and antioxidants, it isn’t unreasonable to expect improvements when mineral-rich vegetables and fruits return to the diet.
 But although reasonable, it isn’t provable.
-And as we said, fruits and vegetables are almost always lumped together in studies, so evaluating and isolating fruit’s effects are difficult.
+As we said, fruits and vegetables are almost always lumped together in studies, so evaluating and isolating fruit’s effects is difficult.

 But let’s come back to why we are discussing the role of fruit.
 Fruit is not often referred to as sugar, but it has a huge effect on our total sugar load.
 Fruit in the form of juice is even more sugar-laden, and unavoidably, irreversibly, sugar equals acid.